davenquinn/xenoliths/paper/text/chapters/01-introduction.md

-Below we investigate the petrology and geochemistry of the Crystal Knob suite, in conjunction with regional findings on other xenolith locations as well as geophysical data and modeling in order to pursue the origin of the upper mantle beneath the Crystal Knob eruption site.
+Below we investigate the petrology and geochemistry of the Crystal Knob suite, in conjunction with regional findings on other xenolith locations as well as geophysical data and modeling, in order to pursue the origin of the upper mantle beneath the Crystal Knob eruption site.

 <!--[[context]]-->